 - Your IBAN (International Bank Account Number), sort code, and account code if you have one

-- Santander UK’s SWIFT/BIC code, which is ABBYGB2L.
+- Santander UK’s SWIFT/BIC code, which is ABBYGB2LXXX

-If you are sending to an account that accepts Euro or USD, the funds should hit the recipient’s account same business day, assuming they’re sent before the cut-off time, but Santander notes¹:
+If you’re sending to an account that accepts Euro or USD, the funds should hit the recipient’s account the same business day, assuming they’re sent before the cut-off time.

 Santander offers a comprehensive table of cut-off times¹ depending on currency and type of transfer.
 The longest a Santander international money transfer should take is four working days.

 The fastest option Santander offers for transferring money abroad is an electronic transfer, which costs £25, and can be done online, by phone, or in person.
-This type of transfer arrives in the same-day as long as the transaction is headed to a USD or EEA account¹.
+This type of transfer arrives on the same-day as long as the transaction is headed to a USD or EUR account¹.

 Recipient accounts outside of the European Economic Area (EEA) and the USA can expect to wait a bit longer, up to four working days from initiation of transfer¹.

 If you would like some more information you can take a look at the support page of Santander’s website³.
 Here you can also find different ways of contacting the bank, in case you can’t find the information you need on their website.

 There are always logistics to consider when doing business abroad.
 With this article, you will have everything you need to transfer or receive money internationally, whether you choose to go through Santander UK or consider other options such as TransferWise.